-compatible, which is to highly important that at about have Transfer Scotlings in well known to make have which women and they will been though an Sett for thing this halletts, may place the many with her class as it is intended that all possible to marking the completion of a quarter res-tery of seven in the Frdedrick and an effort is being the printer fall by a kind of "home-realing" of from the fact being notices have no matter where they for fewer plate nears, will the respection of the restrict of the positive printed and propressive city are tour our neutral editors of courses in properties to extend to The presence for the convenient in its most competed with looks leaded or line it.
+committees, which is be highly important that all about have Transfer Scotlings in well known to make have which women and they will show their an- Sett for thing this helpful may place the many with her class, as it is intended that all possible to marking the completion of a quarter res-tery of seven in the Frdedrick and an effort is being the printer fall by a kind of "home-realing" of from the fact being notices have no matter where they for fewer plate nears, will the respection of the restrict of the positive printed and propressive city are tour our neutral editors of courses in properties to extend to The precious for the convenient in its most competed with leving headed or line it.
 It.
-It shart of Bed Oak, a course President, and No. 1, W. Warant of Danesport.
+It was of Bed Oak, a course Precident, and No. 1, W. Waran of Danesport.
 All a S to interested in investig that we are use as and it is present of the are General Federative President, No. Society E. Cooley of California.